Cloud Experts Documentation

 --nat-external-ip-pool=${prefix}-${region}-cloudnatip

-Create private DNS records for Google Private Access
+Create private DNS records for Private Google Access

 1. Create a private DNS zone for the googleapis.com domain by running the following command: